Amund-Fremming/tero-platform/Tasklist.md

 - [x] Api for storing games to database from c#
 - [x] Api for creation of game, send to c# and client
 - [x] Api for game session creation, send to c# and client
-- [ ] Join game fn that needs to validate that a user can join a game before getting the url to connect
+- [x] Join game fn that needs to validate that a user can join a game before getting the url to connect
-- [ ] Error handling for client, game full/game does not exist ..

 **Universal Service**
 - [x] Pagination support